vacu9708/Study-records/Web development/Security/Encryption/readme.md

 3. The receiver verifies the message by decrypting its signature with the public key and comparing the decrypted signature with the received message.
 4. The two messages do not match.

-# HTTPs
+# HTTPS
 While asymmetric key encryption ensures that intercepted messages cannot be read, it does not prevent a man-in-the-middle attacker from manipulating the communication channel itself by impersonating the server's domain.<br>
 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/2801946a-5c97-45ca-a9fd-d7d8d3219369)<br>
 #### 1. Handshake:
 The client (e.g., web browser) initiates a connection to the server and requests a secure connection.
 The server responds by sending its HTTPs certificate, which contains its public key.
 #### 2. Certificate verification:
-The client verifies the authenticity of the server's certificate(using digital signature, certificate chain pre-installed in the web browser).<br>
+- The client verifies the authenticity of the server's certificate(using digital signature, certificate chain pre-installed in the web browser).
-And it checks if the certificate is signed by a trusted certificate authority (CA), if the domain name matches the server it is connecting to, and whether it has expired.<br>
+- And it checks if the certificate is signed by a trusted certificate authority (CA), if the domain name matches the server it is connecting to, and whether it has expired.<br>
-A trusted Certificate Authority requires proof of the server's domain ownership to gain the domain's certificate.
-In other words, the HTTPs connection certainly belongs to the server's domain, which makes it impossible to impersonate the server's domain.
+A trusted Certificate Authority (CA) verifies the ownership of the server's domain before issuing a certificate.
+This process ensures that the HTTPS connection belongs to the server's domain, making it impossible to impersonate the server's domain."
 #### 3. Symmetric key exchange:
 If the certificate is valid, the client and server generates and shares a symmetric key.(using a specific key exchange algorithm)<br>
 Symmetric key encryption is faster than asymmetric key.